-Ocrelizumab was given at a dose of 600mg as the supportive dose response study did not identify benefits in efficacy at a higher dose of 2000mg however the potential benefit of a lower dose has not been established.2 Approximately 20% of patients in OPERA I and OPERA II had previously received treatment with interferon.
+Ocrelizumab was given at a dose of 600mg as the supportive dose response study did not identify benefits in efficacy at a higher dose of 2000mg however the potential benefit of a lower dose has not been established.
+Approximately 20% of patients in OPERA I and OPERA II had previously received treatment with interferon.
 This may confound the results as these patients could have previously failed on treatment with interferon.
 Patients >55 years old were excluded from OPERA I and OPERA II therefore safety and efficacy data are not available for this patient population.
-Patients with cardiovascular disease were not excluded from the studies however only one patient had a history of cardiovascular disease therefore data are also not available for this patient population.2 Over 70% of patients in all groups had not previously received disease modifying therapy and exclusion criteria included previous treatment with a number of disease modifying medications.
-This may affect the generalisability to the Scottish population.4
+Patients with cardiovascular disease were not excluded from the studies; however, only one patient had a history of cardiovascular disease therefore data are also not available for this patient population.
+Over 70% of patients in all groups had not previously received disease modifying therapy and exclusion criteria included previous treatment with a number of disease modifying medications.
+This may affect the generalisability to the Scottish population.

-The submitting company presented a Bayesian mixed treatment comparison (MTC) of 33 studies to compare ocrelizumab with interferon beta-1a (subcutaneous [SC] and intra-muscular [IM]), interferon beta-1b, pegylated interferon beta-1a, glatiramer acetate, teriflunomide, dimethyl fumarate, fingolimod, daclizumab, alemtuzumab, natalizumab and cladribine in adult patients with relapsing forms of MS. Outcomes included ARR, confirmed disability progression at week 12, (CDP-12), confirmed disability progression at week 24 (CDP-24), and all-cause discontinuation.
+The submitting company presented a Bayesian mixed treatment comparison (MTC) of 33 studies to compare ocrelizumab with interferon beta-1a (subcutaneous [SC] and intra-muscular [IM]), interferon beta-1b, pegylated interferon beta-1a, glatiramer acetate, teriflunomide, dimethyl fumarate, fingolimod, daclizumab, alemtuzumab, natalizumab and cladribine in adult patients with relapsing forms of MS. Outcomes included ARR, CDP-12, CDP-24 and all-cause discontinuation.

 The results suggest that for ARR, ocrelizumab may be superior to placebo, interferon beta-1a (SC and IM), interferon beta-1b, pegylated interferon beta-1a, glatiramer acetate, teriflunomide (7mg and 14mg), dimethyl fumarate, fingolimod and daclizumab and similar to the other comparators.

 In relation to CDP-12 the results suggest that ocrelizumab may be superior to placebo, interferon beta-1a (SC and IM), interferon beta-1b, glatiramer acetate, teriflunomide (7mg and 14mg), dimethyl fumarate, fingolimod and similar to the other comparators.
 For the CDP-24 outcome, ocrelizumab is likely to be superior to placebo, teriflunomide (7mg) and interferon beta-1a (SC) and similar to the other comparators.
-No differences were observed in relation to the majority of comparisons for all cause discontinuation apart from interferon beta-1a (SC) and pegylated interferon beta-1a where ocrelizumab may be superior.
+No differences were observed in relation to the majority of comparisons for all cause discontinuation apart from natalizumab may be superior to ocrelizumab and ocrelizumab may be superior to interferon beta-1a (SC) and pegylated interferon beta-1a.